-- During the planning phase, we recognized both the burden for parents to care for children and the social needs for students to come to school.
-As a result, EB aims to have as many students on campus as possible, pending the school’s capacity to provide the relevant space and staffing needed
+- During the planning phase, the school recognized both the burden for parents to care for children and the social needs for students to come to school.
+As a result, EB aims to have as many students on campus as possible, pending the school’s capacity to provide the relevant space and staffing needed.

-- Our Preschool to 2nd grade students will be hosted on campus 100 % of the time.
-If we cannot have all EB students on campus at all times, grade 3 to 8 students may be following a hybrid model
+- Our Preschool to 2nd grade students are identified as priority students to be on campus 100 % of the time.
+If we cannot have all EB students on campus at all times, grade 3 to 6 students may be following a hybrid model.

-- At-risk students have the possibility of following a distance learning program through the "home learning" option
+- At-risk students or families having Covid-19 related issues have the possibility of following a distance learning program through the "home learning" option.

 Staggered recesses, start and dismissal times

 - Carpool is organized at the Middle School and Lower School.

 - Specific pick-up and drop-off locations have been created for different grades.

 - The Preschool and Lower School will have six (6) entry and exit points to promote physical distancing.
 The entry and exit points will be 10th Street, the soccer field, the playground gate, garden, breezeway, and front gate.
 For Middle School, the entry point will be the drop off zone at the end of the carpool lane.
 The exit point will be the back doors on the 1st floor West Wing, to the right of the staircase.

 - Students are assigned to enter at specific entry points and exit at specific exit points each school day and at staggered times.
 Students in the same family will be assigned the same entry and exit point, to the extent practical.
 Students will be required to maintain physical distancing of 6 feet from others when entering and exiting the School, and parents accompanying students during drop off and pick-up will also be required to maintain physical distancing.

 - A revised recess schedule has been created to provide increased outdoor playtime for all students and limit the number of students on the playground at one time